Alert

 • Snowshoeing

-From Division Street in Lockport, a crushed limestone segment of the I&M Canal Trail owned by the Illinois Department of Natural Resources and Lockport Township Park District travels 1.05 miles north to Second Street in Lockport.
+From Division Street in Lockport, a 1.05 mile crushed limestone segment of the I&M Canal Trail owned by the Illinois Department of Natural Resources and Lockport Township Park District travels north to Second Street in Lockport.

-At Second Street in Lockport, the I&M Canal Trail travels north 3.17 miles to Schneider’s Passage/Isle a la Cache in Romeoville.
+At Second Street in Lockport, a 3.17 segment of the I&M Canal Trail runs north to Schneider’s Passage/Isle a la Cache in Romeoville.
 This flat, crushed limestone segment of the trail travels along the I&M Canal through woodland.
 It is ideal for the following activities:

 • Biking